CarloCamacho/HomeAssistantConfig/README.md

 These are the [Home Assistant](https://home-assistant.io/) configuration files used in my Home Assistant (HA) setup.
 I'm new to the home automation game and have found hopefully this repository will help someone else who is getting started.

-HomeAssistant is currently running on a Raspberry PI 4 in Docker with a SQL backend, and telemetry storage via [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/), infrastructure data gathered by [Telegraf](https://www.influxdata.com/time-series-platform/telegraf), visualisation with [Grafana](https://grafana.com/), and various tasks that I prefer to run under linux.
-Eg. Docker, Crontab
+HomeAssistant is currently running on a Raspberry PI 4 in Docker, with a local instance of Zigbee2Mqtt handling the Zigbee devices.

-A fantastic resource for combing all of the above products is Phil Hawthorne's blog: https://philhawthorne.com/getting-started-with-grafana-influxdb-for-home-assistant/
-He also has a great Docker image for InfluxDB & Grafana that greatly simplifies the setup process:  https://github.com/philhawthorne

 # Editing the Configuration Files:
 I edit the majority of the HA configuration files via Samba share on a Windows 10 workstation using [Visual Studio Code](https://code.visualstudio.com/).